 National Specialized Executing Agencies (SEAs) will be engaged by UNOPS and assume overall responsibility for the execution of the national-level activities in their respective areas of expertise for Strategic Action Programme implementation in accordance with the initiative's results framework.
 The SEAs will convene quarterly meetings of national committees for mangroves, coral reefs, seagrass, wetlands, land-based pollution, and economic valuation, and will nominate a National Focal Point to: (a) act as the main point of contact with the SCS Project Coordination Unit (PCU); (b) act as Chair of the his/her respective National Committee; (c) act as a member of NTWG; and (d) act as a member of the respective Regional Working Group or Task Force.
 The SEAs will also plan and implement activities aimed at achieving the national-level goals and targets Strategic Action Programme for the South China Sea.
 In doing so, the SEAs will engage with national networks to the fullest extent possible, and establish institutional linkages with provincial and local governments and communities.
-The National Committee will be a core group of this engagement, including representatives from organizations and experts which are related to each thematic area.
+The National Committee will be a core group of this engagement, including representatives from organizations and experts which are related to each thematic area The Specialized Executing Agencies and Focal Points in Cambodia are currently under finalisation.